top of page

 Results and Learnings

-• Contributed to a more user-centered design approach for the global platform.
+• Contributed to a more user-centred design approach for the global platform.

 • Addressed pain points in key features.